 Research collaboration: the two universities provide seed funding for joint research projects between their academics.

-exchange: each year 10-15 students of biochemistry, history,
+exchange: each year 10-15 students of biochemistry, history, and

-engineering, and physics and philosophy spend a half or full year
+engineering spend a half or full year

 studying at the other university.